ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

     This strategy can also remove or modify `cnrm.cloud.google.com/blueprint:` annotations in many YAML files.
 These changes will unfortunately create a large git diff but can be accepted.
     1. If the changes are as expected, proceed to the next step.
 1. For each file under `source-customization/<env>`, verify if it changed in `source-base`.
-For example, if the landing-zone package is updated, compare `tier1/Kubernetes/source-customization/dev/core-landing-zone/setters.yaml` with `tier1/Kubernetes/source-base/core-landing-zone/setters.yaml`, this would be the same for `tier1/Configcontroller/source-customization/dev/core-landing-zone/setters.yaml` with `tier1/Configcontroller/source-base/core-landing-zone/setters.yaml`
+- For example, if the landing-zone package is updated, compare `tier1/<technology>/source-customization/dev/core-landing-zone/setters.yaml` with `tier1/<technology>/source-base/core-landing-zone/setters.yaml`.
     - If a change is detected, manually update the file in `source-customization/<env>`.
 1. Once all customizations have been reviewed locally, proceed to [Step 3 - Hydrate](#step-3---hydrate).

 ### D) Remove a Package

-This is accomplished by simply deleting the package files in `tierX/Kubernetes/source-base` and `tierX/Configcontroller/source-base`and its customizations in `tierX/Kubernetes/source-customization/<env>` and `tierX/|Configcontroller/source-customization/<env>`.
+This is accomplished by simply deleting the package files in `tierX/<technology>/source-base` and its customizations in `tierX/<technology>/source-customization/<env>`.

 > **!!!
 IMPORTANT !!!** Before deleting a package, confirm that it does not have subpackages that are still needed.